March 2026 Disneyland Crowd Calendar

 March Pricing & Discounts

-Disney has released the Southern California Resident Disneyland Ticket Deals (plus other hotel & kids discounts) and there are no blockout dates for Easter, Spring Break, or any other days/weeks that are typically busy.
-The entirety of March is included in the ticket offer, as are select dates for the hotel discount.
+If last year is any indication, the Southern California Resident Disneyland Ticket Deals will not have blockout dates for Easter, Spring Break, or any other days/weeks that are typically busy.
+The entirety of March should be included in the ticket offer.
+It’s also likely that there will be on-site hotel discounts, although possibly just for weeknights.

 In general, the first half of March is an inexpensive time of visit in terms of off-site hotel prices.
 We rank our favorite (and least favorite) hotels in the area in our Disneyland Area Hotel Rankings & Reviews post.
 Check out discounted hotel + ticket vacation packages on Get Away Today to save money on off-site hotels.